vedvyas/doxytag2zealdb/README.md

 - Several Doxygen tag file entry types are mapped to their corresponding docset entry types.
 There may be more mapping opportunities to the [entry types][7] in the docset generation guide.

-- Some behavior is hard-coded, like 1) the inclusion of function arguments and return types in entry names and 2) (partially-) qualified names for class/struct/namespace members.
-It probably makes sense to add some options to control this behavior and make the processing more extensible.
+- There are command-line options to include function arguments and return types in entry names and include the parent scope in entry names for class/struct/namespace members.

 ## Requirements ##